 Gardens at St. Patrick's

-Opened on April 1, 2026, The Gardens at St. Patrick's spans several beautifully landscaped acres adjacent to the historic St. Patrick Cemetery in Old Washington.
+Opened on May 27, 2026, The Gardens at St. Patrick's spans several beautifully landscaped acres adjacent to the historic St. Patrick Cemetery in Old Washington.
 Designed as an immersive spiritual journey, the sanctuary welcomes visitors of all faith backgrounds and offers a peaceful setting for contemplation, prayer, and appreciation of sacred art.

 Whether you're visiting Maysville for a weekend getaway, a family trip, or a faith-based pilgrimage, The Gardens at St. Patrick's provides an experience unlike any other in Northern Kentucky.